-Many American Indians residing in the area thousands of years ago likely took advantage of these lush springs, which seem to be quite prominent throughout the central Nevada region.
-While natural hot springs are common in the area, Spencer’s is a cluster of natural springs on public land, managed by the Bureau of Land Management.
-While the land is open to the public and accessible for all, some hot spring stewards have made small yet significant improvements to the area throughout the years, majorly intensifying your enjoyment at the springs.
+For thousands of years, American Indians have been taking advantage of these lush springs that are quite prominent throughout central Nevada.
+While hot springs are common in the area, Spencer is a cluster of natural springs on public land, managed by the Nevada Bureau of Land Management (BLM).
+The land is open to the public and accessible for all, and hot spring stewards have made small yet significant improvements to the area throughout the years.

 Though Spencer’s restorative delights are worth the trek in itself, you’d be depriving yourself the full experience by skipping surrounding attractions.
-Nestled in the mountains east of Spencer Hot Springs, take the 30 minute drive to Toquima Cave.
-Here, ancient Shoshone used this sacred rock shelter 3,000 to 1,500 years ago as a temporary dwelling.
-Very few artifacts were uncovered, with the exception of a massive amount of pictographs covering the cave walls.
-More than 300 independent motifs can be spotted, and thanks to the use of all four colors available at the time (red, yellow, black and white) and integrity of this sacred site, Toquima Cave is considered to be the best example of pictographs in North America.
+Nestled in the mountains east of here, take the quick 30-minute drive to Toquima Cave.
+1,500 to 3,000 years ago, the Shoshone people used this sacred rock shelter as a temporary dwelling.
+Very few artifacts were uncovered, though an impressive amount of pictographs can be seen covering the cave walls—so many that Toquima Cave is considered to be one of the best examples of pictographs in North America, thanks to the sheer volume of ancient drawings that employ all four colors available at the time: red, black, yellow and white.